What Great Players And Managers Think About Lionel Messi

 Paolo Maldini

-The man who is arguably the best defenders in the history of football had some lovely words on the Argentine.
+The man who is arguably the best defender in the history of football had some lovely words on the Argentine.

 “I think he reached and surpassed the level of Maradona.
 He does incredible things, at a speed that is insane.”